steve9001/oplop/oplop2.md

 # Proposed Oplop v2 algorithm

+Features:

 - 12 character length
-- guarantee upper, lower, digit, symbol, without loss of entropy
+- guarantee upper, lower, digit, symbol, with minimal loss of entropy
-- replace md5 with bcrypt to protect against brute force and other possible attacks
+- replace md5 with bcrypt
 - use SHA-256 for a pseudo-random number generator and to normalize inputs

+Steps:

+- compute the bcrypt digest from the nickname and master password
+- start with the first 12 characters of the bcrypt digest
+- replace a character with a random uppercase
+- replace a different character with a random lowercase
+- replace a different character with a random digit
+- replace a different character with a random symbol

 # Use of SHA-256 for PRNG